 Communication:

-Messages can be sent directly to our class Dojo page.
-Alternatively, we are available to speak to at the end of the day.
-If you wish to have a meeting to discuss something more in depth please make an appointment at the school office.
+Teachers are available to speak to at the end of the day.
+If you wish to have a meeting to discuss something more in depth, please make an appointment at the school office.
+We regularly update our social media pages and use ParentMail via Tracy in the office.